Salvatore Perla, DrPH, President

-Irene Weeks, RN, Vice President of Nursing
+Irene Weeks, MSN, RN, Vice President of Nursing

-Irene Weeks, RN, was named vice president of nursing at Nashoba Valley Medical Center in December of 2019.
+Irene Weeks, MSN, RN, was named vice president of nursing at Nashoba Valley Medical Center in December of 2019.

 Weeks brings an extensive clinical background to VP role that includes more than 15 years of experience in critical care nursing, education, and nursing leadership.
 She began her career as a staff registered nurse at Nashoba Valley Medical Center in various departments, including medical-surgical, telemetry, intensive care and the emergency department.
 She was an emergency department nurse at UMass Memorial Medical Center in Worcester, Massachusetts.
 Over the years, Weeks expanded her nursing and managerial roles.
 She went on to become the manager of nursing education at Nashoba Valley Medical Center and then the director of critical care.
 Before becoming Nashoba’s vice president of nursing, Weeks was the director of emergency services at Holy Family Hospital’s two campuses in Methuen and Haverhill, Massachusetts.

 Weeks is a graduate of UMass Lowell, where she earned a Bachelor of Science degree in nursing.
 She holds a Master of Science in nursing education and leadership from Walden University.